Yandex Cloud

 Where:

-In this case, list all the PostgreSQL settings to update.
+List all PostgreSQL settings you want to update.

 • configSpec.postgresqlConfig_<PostgreSQL_version>: PostgreSQL settings.
-Specify each setting on a separate line, separated by commas.
+Enter each setting on a new line, separated by commas.

-See the method description for the list of PostgreSQL versions available for this parameter.
-See Cluster-level settings for descriptions and possible values of the settings.
+See the method description for the list of PostgreSQL versions supporting this option.
+See Cluster-level settings for the descriptions and possible values of the settings.

 export IAM_TOKEN="<IAM_token>"